 CRUMBLE MIXTURE OPTION #2

 Place the flour, oats, brown sugar, baking soda and salt into a large bowl.
-Add the butter and cut it into the mixture with either a pastry cutter, two knives, or your hands.
+Add the butter and cut it into the dry ingredients with either a pastry blender, two knives, or your hands.
 Continue until the butter is totally mixed in and the mixture is crumbly.

-Add the rhubarb to a medium saucepan with the water, sugar and lemon juice.
-Bring the mixture to a boil over high heat.
+Add the rhubarb to a medium saucepan with the water, ½ cup sugar and lemon juice.
+Bring the mixture to a boil over medium heat.
 Reduce the heat to medium low so you have a gently simmer.
 Simmer uncovered for 5 minutes.

-Add the strawberries and simmer for an additional 4-5 minutes until they have broken down.
+Add the strawberries to the filling ingredients and simmer for an additional 4-5 minutes until they have broken down.

 Remove from the heat and let it cool slightly.

-Reserve 2 cups of the crumble mixture.
-Press the remaining mixture evenly into the base of a 9″ X 13″ inch baking pan which you have lined with parchment paper.
+Reserve 2 cups of the crumb mixture.
+Press the remaining mixture evenly into the bottom of the pan.
+This should be a 9″ X 13″ inch baking dish which you have lined with parchment paper.
 The parchment paper will make it easy to lift the bars from the pan.
 Make sure that the paper is pressed into the bottom of the pan and comes all the way up the sides.
-You can trim away any excess paper that is sticking up.
+You can trim away any excess paper that is sticking up over the prepared pan.